 Speaking of snow storms and fireplaces, I’m so glad I could share this very helpful article full of tips on how to winterize your home, courtesy of NRG Residential Solutions.
 Taking these simple steps will help ensure you and your family will stay cozy and safe during these winter months!

 - Chimneys and Fireplaces – Inspect and repair issues before colder temperatures set in.
 Make sure the flue damper works properly on your wood-burning fireplace so you can keep it closed when the fireplace is not in use.
-Make sure you have your chimney cleaned and a Chimney Flue Liner installed to prevent corrosion of the chimney walls.
+Make sure you have your chimney cleaned to prevent corrosion of the chimney walls.

 - Filters – Often one of the easiest things to check and change, filters act like lungs to keep the air in your home clean and pure.
 Replacing “congested” filters helps make sure that your system is not working overtime, using more energy than necessary, to do its job.

-- Windows – Cracked or old windows can be a big source of heat loss in your home so you should think about getting Graceland Replacement Windows for the older windows in your house.
+- Windows – Cracked or old windows can be a big source of heat loss in your home so you should think about replacing older windows in your house.